 When Revelation tells us that the beast puts his mark on the hand and the forehead of those who worship him, Christians in the first century would have known exactly what this meant.
 They weren’t worried about technology, they knew this was about allegiance and obedience, either to the beast or to God.

 You Already Have the Mark

-The New Testament is filled with imagery of a mark as a seal of possession and allegence.
+The New Testament is filled with imagery of a mark as a seal of possession and allegiance.
 When a scroll was sent in ancient times, it bore the image or “mark” of the one who sent it.
+Its symbolize the authority of the person who sent it.
 This is the imagery that Paul gives for someone who comes to faith in Jesus Christ.
 He says, Christ has “set his seal of ownership on us, and put his Spirit in our hearts as a deposit, guaranteeing what is to come” (2 Cor 1:22).
 Again Paul says, “Having believed, you were marked in him with a seal, the promised Holy Spirit, who is a deposit guaranteeing our inheritance” (Eph 1:13-14).
 This reality is confirmed in Revelation when the angel “put a seal on the foreheads of the servants of God” (Rev 7:3) in Revelation 7.
 Revelation intends these to be parallel and contrasting images to the reader.
-God marks his people and the beast marks his.
+God marks his people with the Holy Spirit.
+But the beast marks his, those who are in rebellion against God and worship the image of humanity (666).
 So whether you take a microchip or not, you are already marked!